maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/product-catalog.md

 Product price points allow you to charge customers different amounts and at different frequencies for the same product.

-Please see the help article on ["Product Price Points"](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405141759885).
+Please see the [Product Price Points](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405141759885) help article.

 ## Components